varocketry/guitar-mastery-hub/public/lessons/lesson_013_walking_bass_lines.md

 ---

-## ðŸ“– THEORY: What Are Walking Bass Lines?
+## 📖 THEORY: What Are Walking Bass Lines?

 ### Understanding Walking Bass Lines